-Software simplifies the whole process with dynamic and efficient order management so everything — even the trickiest of orders — runs smoothly.
+The best order management software simplifies the whole process so everything — even the trickiest of orders — runs smoothly.
+There are also distributed order management systems that allow you to manage order and inventory across multiple channels.
 Your relationship with both your customers and your suppliers is good, turnaround and lead times are fast, friction among your internal teams decreases, and you get to build customer loyalty via a solid service that works.

 Automatically Track Incoming and Outgoing Inventory Throughout the Supply Chain